naomikategibbs/waiting_times/README.md

 The full methodological approach and all the data inputs are outlined in the following paper: "include link to published paper."

+For further information please get in touch with naomi.gibbs@york.ac.uk

+This work is published under a CC-BY license